DefinitelyNotDevan/BSE_Portfolio/index.md

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/nzAVfoaRZ_Q" title="BlueStamp Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My first Milestone entailed the building of the rover.
 While assembling the chassis, I forgot to read all of the instructions which lead to me having to take apart part of the rover and rebuilding it the right way.
 Then, when I was wiring it, I struggled with connecting the wires.
 In the end, I just needed to unscrew the screws on the top of the terminals on the motor board and tighten them once the wires were in.
 The motor board is essentialy the middle man between the Arduino and the motors.
 It calculates the polarity and regulates the power to the motors.
-After, I wired my Arduino to the motor board and used some source code from [here}(https://create.arduino.cc/editor/sunfounder01/6ff67dfb-a1c1-474b-a106-6acbb3a39e6f/preview)) to get my rover moving.
+After, I wired my Arduino to the motor board and used some source code from [here](https://create.arduino.cc/editor/sunfounder01/6ff67dfb-a1c1-474b-a106-6acbb3a39e6f/preview)) to get my rover moving.
 In the future, I will power it with batteries and use an acceleromater to controll the rover.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
 Here is the code for my car without any modifications.
+(Arduino Uno)

 ```c++
 //Code for the car